 was really disappointed with this album when it came out bc I wanted them to keep making the fake kinks songs they were writing on warning

-― who is extremely unqualified to review this pop album (BradNelson), Monday, 15 August 2016 13:26 (one year ago) Permalink
+― who is extremely unqualified to review this pop album (BradNelson), Monday, 15 August 2016 13:26 (two years ago) Permalink

 (thesis: all kinks songs are fake kinks songs, this is the point of the kinks)